Nimus-oes/javascript-exercises/basic/README.md

 75. Convert a string into a palindrome.
 76. Change the case of the minimum number of letters to make a given string written in upper case or lower case.
 Fox example "Write" will be write and "PHp" will be "PHP"
 77. Check whether it is possible to rearrange the characters of a given string to match another given string.
+78. Check if there is at least one common element in two given arrays of integers.